DataTech123/AccountingSystemAnalysis.twbx/README.md

 Data Explanation:

 In this project, I have defined to design only some elements of an accounting system depending on  my previous experience with accounting processes in SAP and Oracle suites.
 For example, by exploring the "accountingsystemanalysis.twbx" DEMO, it consists of five financial dashboards that can resolve  common accounting operation problems.
-In a real-world working scenario, I would directly connect to a system for extraction data source from the target systems, or use tool to extract and load from data warehouse for the departmental multi-systems in databases to analyze the fact table .
+In a real-world working scenario, I would directly connect to a source system's raw data  for extraction, transform, and load( ETL) to the target systems  for information analysis and report.

 Thank you for reviewing my financial visualization design and the Cost Journal & Account Reconciliation in an Excel file.I welcome any questions from you.